MATLAB-Community-Toolboxes-at-INCF/DeepInterpolation-MATLAB/README.md

 ### Support
 DeepInterpolation with MATLAB is a public repository.
 Contributions can be made in the form of adding issues or submitting pull requests.

+### Uses other open source resources:

+We use [progressbar](https://www.mathworks.com/matlabcentral/fileexchange/6922-progressbar) and mimic some functions from [Brain Observatory Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/90900-brain-observatory-toolbox).